prayas99/Face-Ageing/README.md

 # Face-Ageing
-Face de-ageing attempted using Fast-AgingGAN.
+Face Ageing attempted using Fast-AgingGAN.
 Project incomplete, testing needs to be checked again.